Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 - Wonderous Item
 - Attunement

-**Guiding Light**: Whenever you spend mana on a spell, you heal yourself and all allies equal to two times the mana spent on that spell.
+**Guiding Light**: Whenever you spend mana on a spell, you heal yourself and all allies within 10 feet of you equal to two times the mana spent on that spell.

 **Health**: You maximum hit points increases equal to your hit dice.